 - Business Students: Check out the Corporate Finance Institute's Interview Guides

-- The following sites offer good advice for what to wear to an interview: About, and Best job interview.
+- The following sites offer good advice for what to wear to an interview: The Balance Careers, and Best Job Interview.

 - Negotiating a Starting Salary

 - LinkedIn Salary provides great insight into compensation information including salary and bonus data for specific job titles, and the different factors that impact pay such as years of experience, industry, company size, location, and education level.